mannynotfound/zeitgeist/README.md

 ## all\_trends

-uses all the trend collection scripts, merges them & launches a `forever` `twitter_search` process for each topic
+uses all the trend collection scripts, merges them & launches a `forever` `twitter_search` process for all trends

 ```bash
 ./scripts/all_trends.py -l [optional limit, defaults to 10] -f [optional firebase flag]